Steelstone3/Graphical-C-Sharp-Template/README.md

 >
 > dotnet run

-Or set BubblesDivePlanner.csproj as the launch project in your IDE.
+Or set Example.csproj as the launch project in your IDE.

 This application has been tested to run on debain derived Linux, Windows 10 and Mac OS 10 beyond this scope your expierences may vary.

 ### Tests

-> cd ~/Bubbles-Dive-Planner/BubblesDivePlannerTests
+> cd ~/Example/ExampleTests
 >
 > dotnet restore
 >
 > dotnet test

-Or set the BubblesDivePlannerTests.csproj up in your testing enviroment in your IDE of choice.
+Or set the ExampleTests.csproj up in your testing enviroment in your IDE of choice.

 ### Dependencies